WebPrague/PedestrianDetectionSystem/README.md

 # 0x03 About

 - How to support the author: Click on **star** button in the upper right corner is the maximum support of the author；
-- If you have questions or discuss the pedestrian detection algorithm model, please submit an issue,Thanks;
+- If you have questions or discuss the pedestrian detection algorithm model, please submit an issue,thanks;